+Make an effortless impression with our impeccable tuxedos for discerning men of style.
 Every man should have at least one tuxedo suit in their wardrobe.
 Although they were once worn almost exclusively as a part of the black tie dress code, tuxedo suits are now available in a variety of colors and designs, ranging from strictly formal to more colorful evening attire.

-Buy the Right Tuxedo
+Invest in the Right Tuxedo

 A tuxedo suit is considered investment clothing.
-While you wonít be wearing it as often as your classic suit, some events do call for something special, and you might want to opt for a tuxedo, especially if the event dress code is specified in the invitation.
+While you won't be wearing it as often as your classic suit, some events do call for something special, and you might want to opt for a tuxedo, especially if the event dress code is specified in the invitation.

 Tuxedo Suit Dress Codes

 Black tie is the most common formal dress code.
-Here is what you are going to need if you are invited to a black tie event:
+Here is what you are going to need if you are invited to a black-tie event.

 Creative Black Tie

 A black or midnight blue tuxedo is still a must, along with all other elements of the black tie dress code.
-The difference lies in a small detail.
+The difference lies in small detail.
 Creative black tie calls for adding one more color to your black and white look.
 You still want to look formal, so your best bet is to do this subtly, either with a vest or cummerbund, and choose a color that will blend nicely with the rest of your attire.

 Black Tie Optional

-The least formal attire of all black ties.
+Black tie optional is the least formal attire of all black ties.

 What Is The Difference Between a Tuxedo and a Suit?